ansys/pydpf-post/docs/source/contributing.rst

 any commit or pull request, so we ask that you perform the following sequence locally to track down any new issues from your changes.

-To test the the DPF-Post API, be sure to have ANSYS 2021R1 or newer installed.
+To test the the PyDPF-Post API, be sure to have ANSYS 2021R1 or newer installed.
 Next, install the testing requirements with:

 .. code::